almarklein/faq-div/website/faq.md

 These are the configuration opions:

 * `data-collapse`: set to "false" to show q&a items uncollapsed.
 Default is "true".
+  Set to "allbutone" to collapse the previous item when a new item is opened.
 * `data-link`: set to "false" to not show the link icon when hovering over the question.
 Default is "true".
 * `data-search`: set to "false" to hide the search element.
 Default is "true".
 * `data-search-placeholder`: customize the placeholder text in the search input box.